13-Roles of Research Sources

 The source referred to in Passage 2 is an exhibit source.
 The author is using the Library of Congress’s photographic archive as a self-evident example to support the claim that information overload is a potential problem.

-Now you’re ready to do role identification in a term paper you’ve already written yourself.
-(In the future, it may be helpful to do the same as a last check on term papers you are about to turn in.)
+Now you’re ready to do role identification in a research paper you’ve already written yourself.
+(In the future, it may be helpful to do the same as a last check on research papers you are about to turn in.)

 Do My Sources Have the Right Roles?